tgowon/effective-java-3e-notes/items/item-12.md

 ## Main Takeaway

 > Override `Object`s `toString` implementation in every instantiable class you write, unless a superclass has already done so.
 It makes classes much more pleasant to use and aids in debugging.
-The `toString` method should return a concise, useful desription of the object, in an aesthentically pleasing format.
+The `toString` method should return a concise, useful description of the object, in an aesthetically pleasing format.

 ## Rationale

-Providing a good `toString` implementation makes your class much more pleasnt to use and makes systems using the class easier to debug.
+Providing a good `toString` implementation makes your class much more pleasant to use and makes systems using the class easier to debug.

 ## Pro-Tips: Designing a good `toString` method